TherionRO/YouTubeiVanced/README.md

 # Download iVanced

-Download the iVanced for YouTube [AppDB Here](https://appdb.to/app/cydia/1900001075)
+Download the iVanced for YouTube .ipa on [AppDB Here](https://appdb.to/app/cydia/1900001075)

 Or download it from Github on [Releases Tab Here](https://github.com/TherionRO/YouTubeiVanced/releases/tag/release18.01.6-1)